anoncam/big-bang/docs/understanding-bigbang/package-architecture/vault.md

 _Note:_ within Big Bang, logs are captured by fluentbit and shipped to elastic by default.

+For more information, see [Vault Loggers](https://www.vaultproject.io/api-docs/system/loggers).

 ### Monitoring

 The `/sys/metrics` endpoint is used to get telemetry metrics for Vault.
 This endpoint returns the telemetry metrics for Vault.
-It can be used by metrics collections systems like Prometheus that use a pull model for metrics collection
+It can be used by metrics collections systems like Prometheus that use a pull model for metrics collection.

-For more information on Vault monitoring see the following, [Vault Monitoring](https://www.vaultproject.io/api-docs/system/metrics)

 The Big Bang Vault Helm chart has been modified to use your `monitoring:` values in Big Bang to automatically toggle metrics on/off.

 The following is an example to enable monitoring for the vault deployment in Big Bang: